 Even though c.
 90% of the precipitation evaporates in the strong sunshine, the remaining 10% is enough to make the water level rise about 1 m during the rainy season.
 As the Great Bangweulu Basin is so flat, the water line may move as much as 45 km inland, when the water level is at its highest.
 This area, which is submerged part of the year, is mainly covered in grasses.
 These grasslands rise almost imperceptibly away from the swamps, merging into miombo woodland, a very open forest type, dominated by the genera Julbernardia and Brachystegia.

 Almost as large is the hippo (Hippopotamus amphibius), whose Latin name is from the Greek hippos (‘horse’), potamos (‘river’), amfi (‘both sides’), and bios (‘life’), thus ‘the river horse that lives on both sides’, i.e. in water as well as on land.
 These enormous animals, up to 3.5 m long and weighing up to 3 tonnes, spend most of their time partly submerged, or basking on the river banks, going ashore at night to graze.
 Their skin excretes a reddish fluid, which protects the skin against being burned by the sun.
-A widespread belief in the old days was that hippos were sweating blood!
-(You may read more about hippos elsewhere, see Animals: Hippo – the river horse that lives on both sides.)
+A widespread belief in the old days was that hippos were sweating blood! – Hippos are described in depth on the page Animals: Hippo – the river horse that lives on both sides.

 The grasslands are home to three other species of antelope.
 The southern reedbuck (Redunca arundinum) has black markings on its front legs, and its rather short, arched horns have a whitish base.
 This species is found in the transition zone between the grasslands and the swamps proper.
 The size of their territory varies according to the seasons, being smaller when the water level rises during the rainy season, and larger when it recedes during the dry season.
 The stocky tsessebe (Damaliscus lunatus), which is dark brown with a darker face and greyish thighs, often keeps a lookout from the top of termite mounds.
-The third antelope is the yellowish-brown, long-necked oribi (Ourebia hastata), which lives singly or in family groups.
+The third antelope is the yellowish-brown, long-necked oribi (Ourebia ourebi ssp. hastata), which lives singly or in family groups. – Many other types of antelope are described on the page Animals: Antelopes.

 At times, stray leopards (Panthera pardus) and hunting dogs (Lycaon pictus) are a threat to these antelopes, but their chief predator, the lion (Panthera leo), has been exterminated in the swamps.
 The massive buffalo (Syncerus caffer) occasionally visits the marshland, mostly frequenting the surrounding grassland, where huge herds may be observed.